Andrée Borrel

 Andrée Raymonde Borrel (18 November 1919 – 6 July 1944), code named Denise, was a French woman who served in the French Resistance and as an agent for Britain's clandestine Special Operations Executive in World War II.
 The purpose of SOE was to conduct espionage, sabotage, and reconnaissance in occupied Europe against the Axis powers, especially Nazi Germany.
 SOE agents allied themselves with resistance groups and supplied them with weapons and equipment parachuted in from England.

-Described by author Elizabeth Nicholas as a "towering figure" in the French Resistance, in September 1942, Borrel was the first female agent of SOE to arrive in France by parachute, which also made her the first female secret agent known to have parachuted into enemy territory.
+Described by author Elizabeth Nicholas as a "towering figure" in the French Resistance, in September 1942, Borrel, joined by Lise de Baissac were the first female agents of SOE to arrive in France by parachute, which also made her the first female secret agent known to have parachuted into enemy territory.
 Based in Paris, she became a member of the SOE's Prosper network (also called "circuit" and "reseau) in occupied France.
 She worked as a courier.
 Prosper was SOE's largest and most important network in France and Borrel was an important figure in its leadership.
 She was arrested by the Gestapo in June 1943.
 She was subsequently executed in July 1944 at the Natzweiler-Struthof concentration camp.